 Witnessing the genocide and establishing a refugee camp

 In 1915, Büll witnessed the Armenian genocide in Cilicia and was instrumental in saving the lives of about two thousand Armenian children and women when Maraş was turned into “The City of Orphans”.
 Büll was recalled from Maraş in 1916.

 In 1921, Büll was sent by the newly founded Action Chrétienne en Orient to Aleppo, Syria, where she established a refugee camp for the survivors of the Armenian Genocide.
 She also organised medical help for plague victims and the construction of two hospitals.
 Büll organised the establishment of weaving shops, gardens, an Armenian language school, and other enterprises to better the lives of the refugees.

 Turkey, the successor state of the Ottoman Empire, denies the word genocide as an accurate term for the mass killings that began under the Ottoman rule in 1915.
-Twenty-six countries – including Canada, France, Germany, Italy, Sweden and Russia – have officially recognised the mass killings as genocide, in which up to 1.5 million Armenians died, a view which is shared by most genocide scholars and historians.
+As of 2021, 30 countries – including Canada, France, Germany, Italy, Sweden and Russia – have officially recognised the mass killings as genocide, in which up to 1.5 million Armenians died, a view which is shared by most genocide scholars and historians.

 * This article is an edited version first published in Horizon Weekly newspaper.
 The article was originally published by Estonian World on 11 May 2015 and lightly amended on 22 April 2021.
 Cover: Armenian orphans at the Anatolia College in 1918.